 Now that we have established how jellies can be called very good, let us examine how they defy evolutionary theory.
 I have divided this into several parts for easier understanding.
 The first part regards jellyfish reproduction.
 In the previous article, I included a graphic from the National Science Foundation which shows a simplified version of jelly reproduction and I have included it below for reference.

 Note that jellies go through two different stages of existence.
-The free floating medusa produces the gametes.
+The free-floating medusa produces the gametes.
 These gametes combine to form the larval jelly.
-The larva then seek out the seabed where they form polyps.
+The larva then seeks out the seabed where they form polyps.
 These polyps grow and develop until they reach a point where a new medusa buds off from it and new jellies are formed.
 Multiple young jellies can be formed from a single polyp.

 With the refresher out of the way, let’s look at the problems the jellies reproductive cycle produces for evolutionary theory.
 We will ignore, for now, the problem posed by the fact that there are two genders, and instead focus on the two developmental stages of the jelly.
 Remember, evolutionary theory requires that the fittest organisms survive.
 An organism that requires two life forms surely should be out-competed by organisms that directly produce offspring.
 Consider the number of steps required just to reach the polyp.
 How does the larva know, from an evolutionary sense, to head for the seabed and settle down?
 How could such a complete metamorphosis from a larva to a polyp evolve?
 Then how could the polyp develop into a medusa?
 These are questions evolutionists must answer.
 And yet they have no answers.
 There is plenty of speculation, but no evolutionary ancestor, nor is there any pathway by which the jelly reproductive cycle could have formed.

 A second issue is the jelly nervous system.
 Jellyfish do not have a brain.
-However, they have quasi-central nervous system.
+However, they have a quasi-central nervous system.
 This takes the form of something called a nerve net.
 The nerve net connects the various motor neurons.
 The place where two of these nerves intersect is called a synapse.
-These synapses allow nerve signals to travel both directions in the nerve net, allowing the jelly to coordinate the motion of it’s bell, and swim efficiently.
+These synapses allow nerve signals to travel both directions in the nerve net, allowing the jelly to coordinate the motion of its bell, and swim efficiently.
 This works for most jellies, but some do not use a nerve net, relying instead on separated nerve rings.
-Input to this nervous system comes through a structure called a rhopalium, which contains the ocelli and statocysts.
-Ocelli function like eye spots, differentiating between light and dark, while statocysts are gravity sensors, enabling a jelly to swim right side up.
+The input to this nervous system comes through a structure called a rhopalium, which contains the ocelli and statocysts.
+Ocelli function like eyespots, differentiating between light and dark, while statocysts are gravity sensors, enabling a jelly to swim right side up.

 The evolutionists have significant issues with the jellyfish nervous system.
 The nerve net functions as a pseudo-brain for the jelly.
 The issue here is how the nerve net developed.
 Where could such a complex system come from?
 The obvious answer is that it was designed, but, evolutionarily speaking, there had to be a jump of point for development.
 How did the jelly develop statocysts or even recognize it needed the ability to determine up and down?
 How could evolution integrate the senses the jelly need, such as the ocelli and statocysts into the neural network?
 These are questions which demand answers.